 The construction industry has direct and often detrimental impacts on human rights, particularly in the areas of workers’ rights, community and land-rights, environmental protection (e.g. dams, large hydro-electric investments) as well as rights to life and health.

-The construction industry employs approximately 7% of all workers globally and the volume of construction output is predicted to grow more than 70% to $15 trillion worldwide by 2025.
-[PwC report: Global construction 2025].
-Construction that is sustainable, ethically conducted and based on innovative products and solutions is crucial to achieving Sustainable Development Goals 9 to “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation” and 11 to “Make cities and human settlements inclusive, safe, resilient and sustainable”.
+The global construction industry spending is predicted to reach $10.5 trillion by 2023, with the largest segment being residential construction.
+Construction that is sustainable, ethically conducted and based on innovative products and solutions is crucial to achieving Sustainable Development Goals 9 to “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation” and Goal 11 to “Make cities and human settlements inclusive, safe, resilient and sustainable”.
 These goals are particularly important given that by 2050, there will be two billion additional city dwellers.
 Since it relies on large numbers of low-skilled workers, it is a major provider of formal employment opportunities around the world and could play an important role in ensuring that workers’ rights are respected.
 This is crucial, as emerging markets account for approximately 52% of all construction activity today.
-[PwC report: Global construction 2025].
+[PwC report: Global construction 2025]

 In recent years, the construction boom has attracted millions of migrant workers, primarily to the Gulf States but also to other places where large-scale events including mega-sporting events take place (e.g. Russia), to work on large-scale infrastructure projects.
 Many countries are undertaking or plan to undertake large infrastructure projects such as dams, ports, roads, rails, pipelines in a bid to modernise or boost economic activity.
 A significant number of these projects are being undertaken through the private-public-partnership (PPPs) model hence an increased role of the private sector and an added risk and opportunity for human rights given if undertaken in line with human rights based approach.
 In a 2016 survey of 100 construction companies in Qatar and the United Arab Emirates by the Business and Human Rights Resource Centre (BHRRC)only 39% of companies surveyed had publically available human rights commitments.
 The BHRRC’s outreach revealed a lack of transparency and that only a handful of companies took adequate steps in areas such as recruitment, worker voice and subcontracting.